TrevorBushnell/STEM-Notes/CPSC324 Big Data Analytics/README.md

 # CPSC324: Big Data Analytics

+## How to Read Research Papers

+1. **READING FOR A PURPOSE**
+  * for us to understand basic idea, approach, assumptions, trade-offs
+2. **READ IN MULTIPLE PASSES** (easier to understand)
+  * First: title, section titles, figures/captions/tables
+  * Second: Abstrat (mini-paper)
+    * problem, why important, solutions/approach, results
+    * focus on approach and results
+  * Third: Full read
+    * active w/ notes (use style that you prefer)
+    * often in phases
+      * into up to (not including) evaluation
+      * checkpoint
+      * eval to conclusion
+3. **PUSH THROUGH TOUGH/CONFUSING PARTS**
+  * good skill: hold content w/o understanding
+    * usually that content will become clearer at a later time

 ## Course Introduction

 > **Goal #1:** Cover underlying ideas of "modern" data & analytics systems